Kolomna: Transportation

 Kolomna is located on the Ryazan line of the Moscow railroad, 116 km from Moscow.
 In Kolomna, there are five railway stations (Kolomna, Shchurovo, Bochmanovo, 6 km, and Sychevo) and one terminal (Golutvin).

 Two bus terminals are located in the city.
 Public transport in the city is represented by tram and city bus lines.

 Kolomna is situated on three rivers, and has passenger and transport berths, with the most well-known being Bochmanovo berth.

 Sports

 The Kolomna Speed Skating Center is an indoor ice speed skating oval used for Russian and international championships.
 It hosted the 2008 European Speed Skating Championships and the 2016 World Single Distance Speed Skating Championships.
 The Kolomna Speed Skating Center is considered one of the most modern ice speed skating ovals in the world.

+Geography

+The city is situated at the confluence of the Moskva and Oka Rivers, 114 kilometers (71 mi) (by rail) southeast of Moscow.